 What Is a Concussion?

 The brain is made of soft tissue.
 It's cushioned by spinal fluid and encased in the protective shell of the skull.
-When you sustain a concussion, the impact can jolt your brain.
+When you have a blow or bump to your head, the impact can jolt your brain.
 Sometimes, it literally causes it to move around in your head.
 Traumatic brain injuries can cause bruising, damage to the blood vessels, and injury to the nerves.

 Concussions are fairly common.
 Some estimates say a mild brain trauma is sustained every 21 seconds in the U.S. But it's important to recognize the signs of a concussion so you can take the proper steps to treat the injury.

 There are some common physical, mental, and emotional symptoms a person may display following a concussion.
 Signs of traumatic brain injury include:

 - Blurred vision

 - Sensitivity to noise

 - Ringing in ears

 - Irritability or other behavior or personality changes

 - Fatigue or sleepiness